 This hot springs resort (pronounced o-ho cal-ee-en-tay) is an eco-conscious, relaxing retreat from modern life.
 It offers public and private natural mineral pools, both available for daytime use.

 Ojo Caliente's mineral-rich thermal waters have soothed and healed visitors for centuries.
 The Native American Tewa people discovered the springs and set up encampments there.
 When settlers from New Spain (modern Mexico) came to what is now New Mexico, they called the springs Ojo Caliente, or Hot Eye.
-In 1868, Antonio Joseph, the first Territorial Representative for New Mexico, opened Ojo as a resort, the earliest version of the current spa.
-(Several remaining buildings from 1868 through the 1930s are designated as historic).
-2018 marks Ojo’s 150th Anniversary as one of the oldest natural health resorts in the United States.Glorious Setting of
+In 1868, Antonio Joseph, the U.S.'s first Territorial Representative for New Mexico, opened Ojo as a resort, the earliest version of the current spa.
+(Several remaining buildings from 1868 through the 1930s are designated as historic.)
+2018 marks Ojo’s 150th Anniversary as one of the oldest natural health resorts in the United States.

-It is one and a half hours north of Santa Fe, New Mexico; two and a half hours north of Albuquerque; 45 minutes west of Taos, New Mexico, a gallery and skiing hub; a half hour south of the Abiquiu home of New Mexico art legend Georgia O'Keeffe.
+Ojo Caliente has a glorious setting.
+The spa is located in the magnificent Chama River Valley of northern New Mexico.
+It is one and a half hours north of Santa Fe, New Mexico; two and a half hours north of Albuquerque; 45 minutes west of Taos, New Mexico, a gallery and skiing hub; and a half hour south of the Abiquiu home of New Mexico art legend Georgia O'Keeffe.

 Ojo Caliente Resort offers a wide variety of accommodations: camping areas and RV spots; simple, sunny rooms in the resort's 1917-vintage Historic Hotel; and (the luxury travel choice) a dozen charming adobe suites built in 2008.
 These six Cliffside Suites and six Pueblo Suites are quiet adobe casitas (cottages) of 500 square feet, with king beds and a kitchenette.

-Wifi is free, but thick adobe walls may mean you have to find the right spot for a signal.
+Wifi is free, but thick adobe walls mean you have to find the right spot for a signal.

 The waters of Ojo Caliente's 12 pools bubble up to the surface at the rate of 100,000 gallons per day.
 Their mineral composition and temperature vary.
-All are sulfur-free (no rotten eggs smell here.
+All are sulfur-free (no rotten eggs odor here).
 The iron pool's ferrous-rich H2O bubbles up from the floor and down a waterfall.

 The soda pool is said to aid digestion.
 The arsenic pool is a large round swimming pool whose water is believed to heal skin conditions and other disorders.
-The lithium pool is said to relieve depression and indigestion.
+The lithium pool is reputed to relieve depression and indigestion.
 Ojo Caliente's mud pool, filled with mineral-rich mud that loves your skin, is kid fun for adults.
 Swimsuits are mandatory (for day use, bring a lock for a locker).

 The Wine Bar & Lounge pours a variety of vintages by the bottle and by the glass, and offers a snack menu.
 Hard liquor is not served.